Co-founders

 Should I stay on as an advisor after leaving?

-An advisory role can be beneficial for both sides — it provides continuity for the company and keeps you connected to potential upside.
-However, set clear boundaries: define the time commitment (typically 2–5 hours per month), the duration, and any associated equity compensation.
-Don't agree to an advisory role out of guilt.
+An advisory role can benefit both sides — it provides continuity for the company and keeps you connected to potential upside.
+Set clear boundaries: define the time commitment (typically 2–5 hours per month), the duration, and any associated equity compensation.
+Don't agree out of guilt.

 What if my cofounder refuses to negotiate fairly?

-If direct conversation stalls, bring in a neutral third party — a mutual mentor, a mediator, or a startup attorney who can facilitate the discussion.
-Most cofounder disputes that feel intractable are actually negotiable once both sides have professional guidance and a structured framework.
-Litigation should be a last resort, as it's expensive, slow, and almost always worse for both parties.
+If direct conversation stalls, bring in a neutral third party — a mutual mentor, a mediator, or a startup attorney.
+Most cofounder disputes that feel intractable are negotiable once both sides have professional guidance and a structured framework.
+Litigation should be a last resort.

 Conclusion

 Quitting your own startup is not a failure — it's a decision.
-And like every significant decision you've made as a founder, it requires planning, honesty, and a willingness to sit in discomfort while you figure out the details.
+Like every significant decision you've made as a founder, it requires planning, honesty, and a willingness to sit in discomfort while you figure out the details.

 Review your legal documents.
 Decide before you announce.
 Negotiate your terms in writing.
 Plan the transition thoughtfully.
 Manage how the story gets told.
 And then — critically — give yourself space to recover.